pranomostro/talks/prediction_decision_and_assassination/notes.md

 Not an economist, not a professional forecaster, doing it as a hobby for ~1 year.

-Bragging about personal predictions at the end.
+Bragging about personal accuracy at the end.

+### Assumptions

+* Beliefs about the world are probabilistic in nature.
+* It is possible and productive to assign probabilities to events.
+* It is possible to improve at forecasting.

+The last statement is testable.

+Nobody can predict the future, but we're getting better at it.

 Explanations
 ------------

 ### Prediction Markets

+#### Example

 Think betting, but more rigorous.